LinZong/cpp-vscode/README.md

 ![correct output](./Pic3.png)

+Tips : "make" in Windows is named "mingw32-make".
+You can go to its path and copy a new one with name "make" if you like.
+What "make" mentioned below is referred to "mingw32-make".

 ### 4. Configure VSCode and do some test.

 Open your VSCode and new a folder to make a test.